matty-tran/DH110-2021F-MattyTran/assignment06/README.md

 The interface design was modeled after Apple's wallet feature, primarily the wallet home page, as eventually I hope this feature would be integrated into existing mobile wallet applications.
 I wanted to keep the color scheme mostly minimal for accessibility purposes, but also because to make the focus colors stand out more, especially where they are used for buttons and icons.

+I used Figma to create the iterface, as this is a tool with which I have been getting comfortable using throughout the quarter, and there are helpful plug-ins available, such as ones to check contrast levels.

+The full user interface system can be accessed [here.](https://www.figma.com/file/ElWiKKAS014nyMBAoNTRj0/User-Interface)

 ## Wireflow

 The wireflows/ low-fidelity prototype off of which this user interface is based can be found [here.](https://github.com/matty-tran/DH110-2021F-MattyTran/blob/main/assignment05/README.md)